Creating To Do Lists In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign items to other users …

 The following settings can be configured in this area: